Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Anti-Perturbation Ability of Convolutional Feature Maps

-For the entire dataset, the proportion of correctly identified clean samples is exactly the natural accuracy, which reflects the representation capacity of the neural network, while the proportion of consistently classified perturbed samples empirically reflects the anti-perturbation ability.
+For the entire dataset, the proportion of correctly identified clean samples is exactly the natural accuracy, which reflects the model capacity of the neural network, while the proportion of consistently classified perturbed samples empirically reflects the anti-perturbation ability.

-Normally, the anti-perturbation ability can be estimated by the following formula
+Normally, the anti-perturbation ability can be estimated by the following formula:

-where $ L $ is the Lipschitz constant, the smaller its value, the higher the anti-perturbation ability of the network.
+where $ L $ is a Lipschitz constant.
+A small value indicates the high anti-perturbation ability of the network.

-\begin{rmrk} The robustness of a network is actually determined by both its representation capacity \eqref{eq-correct} and anti-perturbation ability \eqref{eq-stable}.
-Larger neural networks usually possess better representation capacity, which in turn raises the upper limit of robustness.
+\begin{rmrk} The adversarial robustness of a network is actually determined by its model capacity Eq. \eqref{eq-correct} and anti-perturbation ability Eq. \eqref{eq-stable}.
+Larger neural networks usually possess better model capacity, which consequently raises the upper limit of robustness.
 However, as pointed out by recent studies \cite{huang2021wideresnetR,wu2021wider}, large neural networks may suffer from a degradation in perturbation resistance due to potentially large Lipschitz constants. \end{rmrk}

 In the following section, we mainly focus on the anti-perturbation ability of the network from the perspective of the convolutional feature maps.